isaaclyman/pooty/README.md

 ### The `bucket` object

 The `bucket` object refers to an array of objects with a similar structure, generally displayed as a list.
 It is obtained by calling `this.bucket(string)` with a property name from the model, and has the following methods:

+`poot(array ObjectArray)`: Replaces the whole array with the array passed in.

 `push(object NewObject)`: Adds an object to the end of the array, updating the view as needed.